 Unlike the bigger brethren, the M is closer in size to the iPhone 4S.
-But like the HD and Maxx HD, the M comes with a Gorilla Glass screen spread across the front to achieve a sleek look -- no capacitive buttons here -- and a grippy Kevlar back.
-The slim bezel minimizes the bulk, though I wish Motorola did away with it entirely.
-The corners are softer than the Razr Maxx, and at 0.3-inches thick, you won't have to make room in your pocket.
+But like the HD and Maxx HD, the M comes with a Gorilla Glass screen spread across the front for a sleek look -- no capacitive buttons here -- and a grippy Kevlar back.
+The slim bezel cuts down the bulk, but I wish Motorola did away with it entirely.
+The corners are softer than the Razr Maxx, and at 0.3-inches thick, it's slim enough to leave plenty of room in your pocket.

 Meanwhile, the 960-by-540 resolution impressed me; it gives impressive detail for a mid-level device.
 Still, it falls short of high-end displays, like the 1,280-by-720 pixels on the Atrix HD, which is an older model at the same price.
 So if you'd rather have a better screen instead of a newer phone, give the Atrix some thought.
-That said, the M is just around 256-ppi pixel density, so the amount of details you'll see are mediocre.
-For comparison, the iPhone's Retina display has a razor-sharp 326-ppi.
+That said, the M has just 256 pixels in every square inch, so the amount of details you'll see are mediocre.
+For comparison, the iPhone's Retina display has a razor-sharp 326.

 The 8-megapixel camera comes with the same LED flash and 1080p video recording as the more expensive Razr models, and there's a lot to like: the shutter snaps quickly, and HDR mode, in particular, gives you stunning, dynamic high-contrast images.
 It's impressive.
 If you like to take photos of bold sunsets or roiling thunderstorms, you'll get great results.
 But, there's a caveat.
 For some reason, the shutter makes an annoying, loud "snap" sound by default.
 You can disable it, luckily -- but it'll startle you.

-The M ships with ICS, with a promise to upgrade to Jelly Bean.
-In the meantime, ICS works like a charm, and I like Motorola's custom "circle" widget -- instead of a normal homescreen, you get a cluster of disc-shaped icons, which show you the time, weather, missed calls, incoming messages and battery level.
-You can switch the circles to other useful menus, and it's just a simple way to see everything you really care about.
+It runs on ICS with a promise to upgrade to Jelly Bean.
+But rather than the normal homescreen, you get Motorola's cluster of disc-shaped icons, which show you the time, weather, missed calls, incoming messages and battery level.
+You can switch the circles to other useful menus.
+It's just a simple way to see everything you really care about.

 The M ships with Chrome as its default browser, and it comes with the useful array of Google apps, including Gmail, Google Talk and Google Maps.
 There's also a widget to stream Amazon music -- one useful Amazon app -- and for Smartdrive, a helpful app that automatically sends calls to voicemail when you hit the open road.

-The 1.5-gigahertz dual-core chip is on par with the Galaxy S3, and that means it'll work like lightning.
+The 1.5-gigahertz dual-core chip, meanwhile, is as fast as the Galaxy S3.
 There's no stalling or hiccups, and apps load quickly and without hesitation.
 If you like to keep music and movies, the 8-gigabytes of storage won't be enough, so pick up a microSD card -- just make sure not to rip off that suspiciously delicate flap on the side that protects the slot.